Ear Discharge: A Merck Manual of Patient Symptoms podcast

 Causes may originate from the ear canal, the middle ear, or the cranial vault.
 Certain causes tend to manifest acutely because of the severity of their symptoms or associated conditions.
 Others usually have a more indolent, chronic course but sometimes manifest acutely (see see Some Causes of Ear Discharge).

 The most serious causes are necrotizing external otitis and cancer of the ear.

 History of present illness should cover duration of symptoms and whether symptoms have been recurrent.
 Important associated symptoms include pain, itching, decreased hearing, vertigo, and tinnitus.
 Patients are questioned about activities that can affect the canal or tympanic membrane (TM—eg, swimming; insertion of objects, including cotton swabs; use of ear drops).
 Head trauma sufficient to cause a CSF leak is readily apparent.

-Review of systems should seek symptoms of cranial nerve deficit and systemic symptoms suggesting Wegener's granulomatosis (eg, nasal discharge, cough, joint pains).
+Review of systems should seek symptoms of cranial nerve deficit and systemic symptoms suggesting granulomatosis with polyangiitis (eg, nasal discharge, cough, joint pains).

 Past medical history should note any previous known ear disorders, ear surgery (particularly tympanostomy tube placement), and diabetes or immunodeficiency.